Categoría Primera A: History

 Before 1948 there was no professional football league in Colombia.
 The first clubs were formed in Barranquilla and Bogotá: Barranquilla FC, Polo Club, Escuela Militar and Bartolinos, although the game took a while to develop in popularity.
 The 1918 Campeonato Nacional was the first tournament played between Colombian clubs, followed by the Copa Centenario Batalla de Boyacá.
 Independiente Medellín, founded on 15 April 1913, is the oldest club that remains as a professional club.

 The first tournament was organised by the Colombian Football Federation and DIMAYOR in 1948.
 Ten teams signed up for this first tournament, paying the required fee of 1,000 pesos).
 Two teams each signed on from Bogotá, Cali, Manizales, and Pereira, plus one from Barranquilla.
 252 players were registered for that year's tournament, 182 of which were Colombians, 13 were Argentine, 8 Peruvian, 5 Uruguayan, 2 Chilean, 2 Ecuadorian, 1 Dominican, and 1 Spanish.

 Soon after the league's foundation, disputes between Adefútbol (the body governing amateur football in Colombia) and DIMAYOR (the organizing body behind the new national league) erupted.
 DIMAYOR broke away from Adefútbol, announcing that it would operate independently of FIFA rules and regulations.
 In response, FIFA sanctioned Colombian football, banning the national team and all its clubs from international competition.
 This period, which lasted from 1949 to 1954, is known as El Dorado.

 Far from being a dark time in Colombian football, this was its golden age.
 No longer required to pay transfer fees to clubs from other nations, Colombian clubs began importing stars from all over South America and Europe.
 The most aggressive signer of international players was Millonarios, which won consecutive championships with stars such as Alfredo di Stéfano.
 Attendances boomed, and the expanding appetite for club competitions resulted in the creation of the Copa Colombia in 1950.
 That knockout competition was played sporadically over the next 58 years and only became an annual tournament in 2008.
 Although the stars returned to their nations when Colombia rejoined the international fold in 1954, the era was never forgotten.

-In 1968 the league followed the pattern emerging in South America by replacing its year-long tournament with two shorter ones.
+In 1968 the league started following the pattern emerging in South America by replacing its year-long tournament with two shorter ones.
 From this point forward, Colombian clubs would compete in two tournaments a year; the Apertura from February to June and the Finalización from July to December, which became independent championships in 2002.
 Another league restructuring came in 1991, with the addition of second and third divisions.
 The third division had its 2002 edition cancelled for economic reasons, and stopped awarding promotion to the professional tiers in 2003 until it was finally dropped in 2010.